beeware/Python-Apple-support/README.rst

 Python Apple Support
 ====================

+**This repository branch builds a packaged version of Python 3.4.5**.
+Other Python versions are available by cloning other branches of the main repository.

 This is a meta-package for building a version of Python that can be embedded into a macOS, iOS, tvOS or watchOS project.

-It works by downloading, patching, and building a fat binary OpenSSL and Python, and packaging them both in Apple Framework format.
+It works by downloading, patching, and building a fat binary of Python and selected pre-requisites, and packaging them both in Apple Framework format.

 The binaries support the ``$(ARCHS_STANDARD)`` set - that is, x86_64 for macOS,  armv7 and arm64 for iOS devices, arm64 for appleTV devices, and armv7k